 What Your Company Looks Like with AP Automation

-By automating accounts payable, the process of paying vendors shifts dramatically from a source of stress and a strain on resources to a strategic advantage to your entire company.
+By automating the accounts payable process, the source of stress and strain from paying vendors shifts dramatically to a strategic advantage to your entire company.
 Establishing a more proactive approach to AP can have a profound effect across your business in these three areas:

 Improved Vendor Service

 The way you pay your vendors can make a tremendous difference in the level of service that they provide to you, and ultimately the level of service you provide to your customers.
-Thinking strategically about how you process and pay invoices can help you establish build a maintain strong relationships with vendors that help move your business forward.
+Thinking strategically about how you process and pay invoices can help you establish, build, and maintain strong relationships with vendors that help move your business forward.

 Automation unlocks the time for you to establish this strategic approach.
 While manually processing and paying invoices can keep you busy just trying to get the bills paid on time, automating will give you the capacity to ensure every invoice is paid on time and with the most advantageous payment method.